New workshops for actors in hard times or looking for a new venture!

 COMMERCIAL READS & NICHE vo GENRES

-While I’ve certainly found some success for myself in the form of a blooming career, donations are what allow me to keep coming back and prioritizing these classes if it means getting some mutual support in through these difficult times, even if it’s $10-15, it all adds up and is very much appreciated!
+While I’ve certainly found some success for myself in the form of a blooming career, donations really help me keep coming back and take the time to pack these classes with more content and more research, it all adds up and is very much appreciated!

 You can send a payment to my PayPal, Venmo below or visit my Patreon!